ay-lab/dcHiC/README.md

 ## About dcHiC

+#### For detailed information on all of these methods, please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.

 ### Hierarchal Multiple Factor Analysis

 Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets.
 In short, it does so by performing a PCA on each individual dataset, dividing it by its first eigenvalue, then performing a global PCA on the cohort.
 HMFA is a hierarchal extension that performs this process over groupings of datasets in a hierachy. dcHiC implements HMFA for Hi-C datasets to allow for comparison of any number of groups (in a two-tiered hierarchy) and datasets.

 ### Differential Calling

 Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between the average PC values of replicates for a cell line, or groups of cell lines.
 Differential analysis can be performed in pairwise and group settings.
-Please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.
 By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups (or groupings, if specified)—it outputs a "differential file" with all differential regions and a "full" file with all regions/values.

 ### Visualization

-Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers.
-To see examples, see this link: https://dchic-viz.imfast.io/.
+Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers. <a href = "https://dchic-viz.imfast.io/">See examples at this link</a>.
 For more information on how to run, see the input section below.

 ### Compartmental Gene Set Analysis